Election-Tech-Initiative/electionguard-c/README.rst

 .. warning::

-  The current implementation allocates most things statically, leading to a large stack.
-This can cause stack-overflows.
+  The current implementation allocates many things statically, leading to a large stack.
+This can cause stack-overflows as the size of elections grows.

   The size of the stack mostly depends on the value of :data:`MAX_TRUSTEES` in :file:`include/max_trustees.h`, so one way to fix the problem is to reduce